 Determined by the performance of your school/college at Key Stage 4 or 5, based on the data on the Department for Education’s school performance database.
 To check your school, use this tool and search for your school.
 To view your school’s performance at Key Stage 4, click the ‘Secondary’ tab and view the Attainment 8 Score for school and how this compares to the national average.
 To view your school’s performance at Key Stage 5, click the ’16-18’ tab to see the average point scores for A Levels and other qualifications and how this compares to the national average.
 If your school appears under these measure to be below the national average you will be deemed to have met this criteria.

 Measured by POLAR3 or POLAR4 young participation quintile 1 or 2.
 To check your postcode, visit the Office for Students’ postcode look-up.
-Your postcode should be assessed as 1 or 2 under the first and/or last boxes for ‘young participation’ as shown below:
+Your postcode should be assessed as 1 or 2 next to the ‘POLAR4’ or ‘POLAR3’ measure.
+Please note that when selecting participants for our Year 12 Pathways to Birmingham programmes we will prioritise applicants who live in a POLAR4 Quintile 1 or 2 area.
+We will also give additional consideration to applicants who live in a POLAR4 Quintile 1 area.

 You are considered to be in the first generation of your immediate family to attend higher education if neither of your parents/guardians have obtained a degree from a university in the UK or abroad before your secondary or further education began.
 If either of your parents began a degree qualification but withdrew before completion, this is not considered as having obtained a degree.
 Whether an applicant’s siblings or cousins went to or currently attend university is not taken into consideration.